 Click here to see a full list of all the wonderful weeds that comprise this classification of plants.

-The genus is named after early 1700s English botanist William Vernon who “discovered” the plant during a tour of North America.
-The common ironweed nickname refers to the hardiness of the plant.
+The genus is named after early 1700s English botanist William Vernon who “discovered” these native plants during a tour of North America.
+The common Ironweed nickname refers to the hardiness of the plant.

 Its strong and flexible stem takes a huge amount of effort to break and it can thrive in even the most inhospitable of ground and weather conditions.

-While the Cherokee people used the flowers of Tall Ironweed plants as a nicotine free form of chew, it is the root that boasts the natural medicinal properties in this so-called weed.
+While the Cherokee people used the deep purple flowers of Tall Ironweed plants as a nicotine free form of chew, it is the root that boasts the natural medicinal properties in this so-called weed.